 2. Heavy marijuana use can lower a growing human being’s IQ

-Subjects who began to smoke pot early and did so frequently lost up to 6 points of their IQ by the time they were 38.
-Unfortunately, this group of subjects, at the age of 38, had an IQ that was lower than 70% of their peers.
+The study focused on 1,037 people born between 1972 and 1973 and followed them into their early 40s.
+The researchers learned that subjects who began smoking pot frequently early on in life lost up to six points of their IQ by the time they were 38.
+Unfortunately, at the age of 38, this group of subjects had an IQ that was lower than 70% of their peers.

-The National Drug and Alcohol Research Centre at the University of New South Wales conducted research that showed young people who start to smoke marijuana before the age of 17, and do so daily, are 7 times more likely to commit suicide than young people who do not smoke marijuana regularly.
+Perhaps the most devastating correlation researchers have made between underage marijuana use and teen suicide.
+The National Drug and Alcohol Research Centre at Australia’s University of New South Wales conducted research that showed young people who started smoking marijuana daily before age 17 were seven times more likely to commit suicide than young people who did not smoke marijuana regularly.

-According to the Centers for Disease Control and Prevention, Teenagers who regularly smoke marijuana may begin to stay away from sports games, social activities and even family get-togethers, as they want to smoke pot.
-One in 6 teens who regularly use marijuana will become addicted to the drug and will withdraw from social activities as a result.
+According to the Centers for Disease Control and Prevention, teenagers who regularly smoke marijuana may avoid sporting events, social activities, and even family get-togethers in favor of smoking pot.
+In fact, the National Institute on Drug Abuse for Teens says that one in six adolescents who regularly use marijuana will become addicted to the drug and will withdraw from social activities as a result.